-A very narrow landscaped buffer is proposed to the front of the London Road elevation of the development and some planting is proposed to the rear of the building adjacent to the car parking area.
-A raised landscaped amenity deck is also proposed at first floor level.
-The Landscape Development Section (LDS) has no objections to the landscaping subject to a condition requiring the submission of a detailed planting scheme to follow the strategic landscape proposals as indicated.
+- 7.1 A very narrow landscaped buffer is proposed to the front of the London Road elevation of the development and some planting is proposed to the rear of the building adjacent to the car parking area.
+A raised landscaped amenity deck is also proposed at first floor level as already referred to above.
+The Landscape Development Section (LDS) has no objections to the landscaping subject to a condition requiring the submission of a detailed planting scheme to follow the 'strategic landscape proposals' referred to by the applicant.
 Although the extent of the proposed landscaping is very limited, it compensates somewhat for the lack of an active street level frontage on the London Road frontage the development when viewed from London Road and the landscaped amenity deck to the rear would provide some further visual amenity to the rear.
 On balance, it is considered that the landscaping as proposed is acceptable.
-Given the challenge provided by a location close to a primary route, and the prominence of the site, it is considered that a condition securing a landscape management plan would be appropriate if planning permission is to be granted.

-In terms of open space provision, LP Policy C4 states that appropriate amounts of publicly accessible open space must be provided in areas of new housing, where it should be located and what issues should be taken into account in its design.
+Given the challenge provided by a location close to a primary route, and the prominence of the site, it is considered that a condition securing a landscape management plan would be appropriate if planning permission is to be granted. - 7.2 In terms of open space provision, LP Policy C4 states that appropriate amounts of publicly accessible open space must be provided in areas of new housing, where it should be located and what issues should be taken into account in its design.
 It also indicates that its maintenance must be secured.
-Policy CSP5 of the CSS states that the plan area's open space, sports and leisure assets will be enhanced, maintained and protected by a number of measures.

-This development would not include an area of public open space within the site.
+Policy CSP5 of the CSS states that the plan area's open space, sports and leisure assets will be enhanced, maintained and protected by a number of measures. - 7.3 This development would not include an area of public open space within the site.
 The LDS therefore considers that a financial contribution is required to include a contribution for capital development/improvement of off-site green space in addition to a contribution to maintenance costs for 10 years.
 Given that 1-bed apartments are very unlikely to be occupied by families with children, the LDS has advised that the play element of the sum for the capital development/improvement of off-site open space could be removed from those units.
-This would give a total contribution requirement of £62,274 which could be secured through a planning obligation achieved by agreement.
+Your Officer considers that it also appropriate to reduce the maintenance contribution for the 1-bed flats in the same manner.
+This would give a total contribution requirement of £60,684 which could be secured through a planning obligation achieved by agreement.
+Such an obligation would be lawful it would comply with Section 122 of the CIL Regulations.

-Is affordable housing provision required and if so how should it be delivered?
+8.0 Is affordable housing provision required and if so how should it be delivered?